ReneKirk/Simply/README.md

 This is a free & open-sourced theme for WordPress.

-**NOTE: Google Analytics code is saved locally in this theme; js/google-analytics.js**
+**NOTE: Google Analytics code is saved locally in this theme; js/google-analytics.js.
+Please remember to change the Google Analytics ID in functions.php at line 7**

 Tested up to WordPress 4.9.1